ggandor/leap.nvim/README.md

 some trade-offs at least; but Leap comes pretty close, occupying a sweet spot in the design space.

-The one-step shift between perception and action - that is, ahead-of-time labeling - cuts the Gordian knot: while the input sequence can be extended dynamically, to scale to any number of targets (by adding new labeled groups you can switch to), it still behaves as if it would be an already known pattern, that you just have to type out.
+The one-step shift between perception and action cuts the Gordian knot: on the one hand, the input sequence can be extended dynamically, to scale to any number of targets, by adding new groups you can switch to; however, thanks to ahead-of-time labeling, it still behaves as if it would be an already known pattern, that you just have to type out.
 Leaping is like incremental search on some kind of autopilot, where you know it in advance when to finish.

 Fortunately, a 2-character search pattern - the shortest one with which we can play this trick - is also long enough to sufficiently narrow down the matches in